Satyam5367/Satyam5367/README.md

 ### 🚀 About Me

-- 🔭 I’m currently working on **Web Development and DevOps Projects**
+- 🔭 I’m currently working on **Data Structures and Algorithms, Web Development and DevOps Projects**
 - 🌱 I’m currently learning **Docker, Kubernetes, and CI/CD Pipelines**
 - 👯 I’m looking to collaborate on **Open-source Projects**
 - 🤝 I'm available for **Freelance Projects**